Tutorials12 min read

 DMARC: From p=none to p=reject Without Breaking Your Email

-A real-world ramp from DMARC p=none to p=reject — pre-flight DKIM/SPF checks, monitor mode, quarantine percentages, and the breakage modes that catch every team off guard.
+A real-world ramp from DMARC p=none to p=reject — DKIM signing pre-flight, monitor mode, pct=10 quarantine, and the breakage modes (calendar invites, listservs) that catch every team off guard.

 By JustEmails Platform Team

 We're the JustEmails team — JustEmails is built by Velocity Digital Labs, and DMARC is the single configuration we get the most support tickets about.
-Not because it's hard to understand.
-Because the deployment path is unforgiving if you skip steps, and most guides hand-wave the part where you actually move from p=none to p=reject.
-This post is the ramp we use ourselves.
+Not because it's conceptually hard.
+The deployment path is what's unforgiving, and most guides hand-wave the move from p=none to p=reject across a real domain with Google Workspace, a transactional sender, a marketing tool, and three forgotten SaaS tools nobody documented.
+This is the ramp we use ourselves now, after the Friday incident.

 Why p=reject Matters in 2026

-If you're already running p=none and getting reports, you know why DMARC exists.
-The thing that changed is the cost of not enforcing it.
-Gmail's February 2024 sender requirements pushed bulk senders (5,000+ messages a day to Gmail addresses) to authenticate with both SPF and DKIM aligned to the From domain, publish a DMARC policy of at least p=none, and stay under a 0.3% spam complaint rate.
-Yahoo published a near-identical set of requirements the same month.
-Microsoft has been tightening Outlook.com's filters the same direction.
+If you're already at p=none and pulling reports, you know why DMARC exists.
+What changed in the last two years is the cost of not enforcing it.
+Gmail's February 2024 bulk-sender requirements pushed senders (5,000+ messages/day to Gmail addresses) to authenticate with SPF and DKIM aligned to the From, publish a DMARC policy of at least p=none, and stay under a 0.3% spam complaint rate.
+Yahoo published near-identical rules the same month.
+Microsoft has been tightening Outlook.com filters in the same direction, just more quietly.

-The practical effect: p=none is now the floor, not the goal.
-If you stay there forever, you're authenticated but unprotected.
-Anyone can still spoof your domain — DMARC is just watching it happen and reporting it. p=quarantine and p=reject are what actually stop the spoofing.
+Stay there forever and you're authenticated but unprotected.
+Anyone can still spoof your domain — DMARC is just watching it happen and reporting it back over breakfast.
+Only p=quarantine and p=reject actually stop the spoofing.

-For a domain that sends real customer mail, p=reject is the destination.
-Skip p=reject for transactional-only domains under 1000 sends/day.
-The risk isn't worth it — at that volume, the spoofing surface is small and the cost of a misconfigured policy outweighs the gain.
-For everyone else, the question isn't whether to ramp, it's how fast.
+For any domain sending real customer mail, p=reject is the destination.
+(Skip it for transactional-only domains under 1,000 sends/day — the spoofing surface is small and a misconfigured policy costs more than the gain.)
+For everyone else, the question isn't whether to ramp.
+It's how fast you can ramp without taking down your own mail.

 Pre-flight: Get SPF and DKIM Clean First

-DMARC enforces alignment between SPF/DKIM and the From domain.
-If your SPF and DKIM aren't already correct and aligned, no DMARC policy will save you — it'll just block your own mail.
+DMARC enforces alignment between SPF, DKIM, and the visible From domain.
+If SPF and DKIM aren't already correct and aligned, no DMARC policy will save you.
+It'll just block your own mail more efficiently.

-Before you touch the DMARC record, audit two things.
+Before you touch the DMARC TXT record, audit two things.

 SPF: one record, every legitimate sender included.

-Pull your current SPF with dig +short TXT yourdomain.com and look for the v=spf1 record.
-There should be exactly one.
-A clean SPF for a domain using Google Workspace plus a transactional sender plus a marketing tool looks like:
+Pull your current SPF with dig +short TXT yourdomain.com.
+There should be exactly one v=spf1 record.
+A clean one for Google Workspace plus a transactional sender plus a marketing tool:

-Two SPF records — even if both look "right" — invalidates SPF entirely.
-So does going over 10 DNS lookups (each include: counts; nested includes count too).
-If you're brushing against the lookup limit, an SPF flattening service helps, but the cleaner fix is dropping senders you don't actually use.
+Two SPF records invalidates SPF entirely.
+So does going over 10 DNS lookups (each include: counts, nested includes count, and _spf.google.com alone burns three).
+If you're brushing the limit, the cleaner fix is dropping senders you don't actually use.
+We found a billing tool we'd dropped in 2024 still consuming two lookups on our record.
+Embarrassing.

 DKIM: signed and aligned for every sender.

-The distinction that trips people up: SPF authenticates the Return-Path (envelope sender), DKIM authenticates a header you sign.
-DMARC requires that at least one of these aligns with the visible From domain.
-A vendor sending with their own Return-Path can still pass DMARC if their DKIM is signed with your domain.
-That's why DKIM alignment is the more important of the two for ramping to reject.
+The distinction that trips people up: SPF authenticates the Return-Path (envelope sender), DKIM authenticates a signed header.
+DMARC needs at least one of those to align with the visible From.
+A vendor with their own Return-Path can still pass DMARC if their DKIM is signed with your domain.
+SPF alignment is nice.
+DKIM alignment is what saves you at p=reject.

 Step 1: p=none With Reporting Turned On

 The DMARC record itself is a single TXT record at _dmarc.yourdomain.com.
-Here's the starting policy:
+Starting policy:

 What each tag does: